 Also in 1991, a new course in electrical, mechanical and equipment systems was added along with clarifications of prerequisites, and Fundamentals of Construction Management was developed to serve as a capstone course.
 In 1993, the program’s name was changed from Construction to Construction Management (CM).
 The new name better represents the mission of the program and positions held by its graduates.
 In 2002, ACCE reaccredited the BSCM Program for a six year period.
 In 2006 EMU's Construction Management (CM) program implemented articulation agreements with Monroe County Community College, Washtenaw Community College and Oakland Community College.
 The Construction Management program is currently aligned with SVBE (School of Visual and Built Environments).
-In the fall 2007, the new EMU requirements for general education requirement was reduced from 50 to 40 credit hours, thus allowing CM to add up to10 elective hours for construction students.
-The new CM curriculum is now in the process of being analyzed and re-designed to take advantage of the extra 10 hours.
+In the fall 2007, the new EMU requirements for general education requirement was reduced from 50 to 40 credit hours, thus allowing CM to add up to 10 elective hours for construction students.

 The department offers B.S. and M.S. degrees in Construction Management and Ph.D. in Technology with a concentration in Construction.